 "Professor Dumbledore left a number of instructions for me, naturally, as he knew that I at least temporarily would succeed him as headmistress of Hogwarts.
 Most of these instructions are of no concern to you, but he did instruct me to give you certain items."
 She reached into her handbag and pulled out a large envelope and a package roughly the size of a shoe box.
 Placing them on the table, she proceeded.
 "The envelope presumably contains a letter to you and is charmed so that only you can open it.
 The package contains several items from his office which he specifically indicated that I should give you.
 I am afraid that I do not have any further explanation to give you.
 Surely the headmaster's letter will provide you with all the explanation you require."

 "Thank you, Professor.
 I'm sure these things must be important for Professor Dumbledore to have gone to so much trouble.
-I will look at them carefully in my room, where my aunt and uncle won't be able to see them."
+I'll look at them carefully in my room, where my aunt and uncle won't be able to see them."
 Thus Harry foreclosed the chance that McGonagall would be able to learn the contents of the letter.
 She demonstrated no surprise by this turn of events.

 "Very well, Mr. Potter.
 Unless you have any questions for me, I will take my leave."
 Harry felt reluctant to continue the conversation, but he remained hungry for information.